magento/merchdocs/src/sales/sales-menu.md

 ### Credit Memos

 A [credit memo]({% link sales/credit-memos.md %}) is a document that shows the amount that is due the customer for a full or partial refund.
-The amount can be applied toward a purchase, or refunded to the customer.
+The amount can be applied toward a purchase or refunded to the customer.

 {:.ee-only}
 ### Returns